Pasture Rangeland Forage Insurance is a Risk Management Tool for Producers

 - Because the precipitation data is based on NOAA weather recording stations, what occurs at these locations will often differ from rainfall on a producers insured acres.
 Over the long term these differences and any indemnities that occur due to precipitation deficits should even out.

 Pasture Rangeland and Forage Insurance is a risk management tool that producers should consider utilizing to provide income to offset loss of forage production due to drought conditions.
-The deadline for participating in the PRF Insurance program for 2014 is November 15, 2013.

 A UNL NebGuide Pasture, Rangeland, and Forage Insurance: A Risk Management Tool for Hay and Livestock Producers (PDF version, 302KB) is available at the UNL Extension Publication website.